When You Need a Really Good Lawyer

 The Bakersfield brain injury lawyers of Rodriguez & Associates bring unique strengths to these complicated cases:

-- A sophisticated knowledge of brain injuries, including types and symptoms of brain injuries
+- Sophisticated knowledge of brain injuries, including types and symptoms of brain injuries

 - Access to the latest brain injury technology

 Often, the resolution of local MRI equipment can’t detect subtle yet serious injuries such as brain bleeding.
-We work with providers at leading state and national brain injury facilities to ensure clients’ brain injuries are properly evaluated, diagnosed and treated.
+We work with providers at the leading state and national brain injury facilities to ensure clients’ brain injuries are properly evaluated, diagnosed, and treated.
 For more information, please contact our Bakersfield office.

 Mild traumatic brain injuries (TBI) and concussions have been called a silent epidemic by doctors.
 Why?